stain/ro-index-paper/manuscript.md

 it is predicted that actual download time may be doubled because of the effect of latency on shorter downloads, which will not be able to saturate the link speed before the download is complete.
+For comparison downloading the JSON files, each about 1 kB, took 3 days, so a realistic estmiate is 7 days to download.

+It was found that only a small subset of downloads are over 30 MB.
+Keeping all the ZIP files <30MB will require about 300 GB.

+The machine used for this experiment has about 1 TB free across 2x 1.8TB disks.

+Therefore the suggestion is to split the download list into two subsets, a) with many small ZIP files which are kept
+b) large ZIP files which are processed by streami

 (random notes below)